solana-labs/solana/bench-exchange/README.md

      ratios are represented as fixed point numbers.
 The fixed point scaler is defined in
      [exchange_state.rs](https://github.com/solana-labs/solana/blob/c2fdd1362a029dcf89c8907c562d2079d977df11/programs/exchange_api/src/exchange_state.rs#L7)
-- Trade request
+- Order request
-  - A Solana transaction executed by the exchange requesting the trade of one type of token for another.
-Trade requests are made up of the token pair, the direction of the trade, quantity of the primary token, the price ratio, and the two token accounts to be credited/deducted.
+  - A Solana transaction executed by the exchange requesting the trade of one type of token for another.  order requests are made up of the token pair, the direction of the trade, quantity of the primary token, the price ratio, and the two token accounts to be credited/deducted.
 An example trade request looks like "T AB 5 2" which reads "Exchange 5 A tokens to B tokens at a price ratio of 1:2"  A fulfilled trade would result in 5 A tokens deducted and 10 B tokens credited to the trade initiator's token accounts.
-    Successful trade requests result in a trade order.
+    Successful order requests result in an order.
-- Trade order
+- Order
-  - The result of a successful trade request.
-Trade orders are stored in accounts owned by the submitter of the trade request.
+  - The result of a successful order request.  orders are stored in accounts owned by the submitter of the order request.
 They can only be canceled by their owner but can be used by anyone in a trade swap.
-They contain the same information as the trade request.
+They contain the same information as the order request.
 - Price spread
-  - The difference between the two matching trade orders.
+  - The difference between the two matching orders.
 The spread is the profit of the Swapper initiating the swap request.
 - Swap requirements
   - Policies that result in a successful trade swap.
 - Swap request
-  - A request to exchange tokens between to trade orders
+  - A request to exchange tokens between to orders
 - Trade swap
   - A successful trade.
-A swap consists of two matching trade orders that meet swap requirements.
-A trade swap may not wholly satisfy one or both of the trade orders in which case the trade orders are adjusted appropriately.
+A swap consists of two matching orders that meet swap requirements.
+A trade swap may not wholly satisfy one or both of the orders in which case the orders are adjusted appropriately.
 As long as the swap requirements are met there will be an exchange of tokens between accounts.
 Any price spread is deposited into the Swapper's profit account.
 All trade swaps are recorded in a new account for posterity.
 - Investor
   - Individual investors who hold a number of tokens and wish to trade them on the exchange.
-Investors operate as Solana thin clients who own a set of accounts containing tokens and/or trade requests.
-Investors post transactions to the exchange in order to request tokens and post or cancel trade requests.
+Investors operate as Solana thin clients who own a set of accounts containing tokens and/or order requests.
+Investors post transactions to the exchange in order to request tokens and post or cancel order requests.
 - Swapper
   - An agent who facilitates trading between investors.
-Swappers operate as Solana thin clients who monitor all the trade orders looking for a trade match.
+Swappers operate as Solana thin clients who monitor all the orders looking for a trade match.
 Once found, the Swapper issues a swap request to the exchange.
     Swappers are the engine of the exchange and are rewarded for their efforts by accumulating the price spreads of the swaps they initiate.
 Swappers also